 If anyone was waiting in Queue A (even for 2 seconds), they would get answered before EVERY call in Queue B, REGARDLESS OF HOW LONG THOSE CUSTOMERS WERE WAITING!!!

-We were answering customers in Queue A waiting a couple of seconds or not so all…as long as they self-identified upfront…BEFORE customers in Queue B who may have waited several minutes!
+We were answering customers in Queue A waiting a couple of seconds or not st all…as long as they self-identified upfront…BEFORE customers in Queue B who may have been waiting for SEVERAL MINUTES!!!

 This is commonly referred to as “priority queuing”.